-General Counsel Sam Kazman heads CEI's Death by Regulation, Mobility, and Free Market Legal programs airbag mandate, and the Food and Drug Administration's regulation of new medical therapies.

-Since its founding, CEI has sought to expose the harm produced by excessive regulations.
+General Counsel Sam Kazman heads CEI's Death by Regulation, Mobility, and Free Market Legal programs ince its founding, CEI has sought to expose the harm produced by excessive regulations.
 Every year government creates new rules intended to protect the health and safety of the American people.
 But all too often, such regulations, however well-intentioned, fail to achieve their intended result-and many make things worse.